ThomasBaldi/STUDY-EP-stock-sales/README.md

 ## Endpoints and system usage:

-You can either follow this Postaman documentation here () or the instructions I am adding to this Readme
+You can either follow the Postaman documentation here () or the instructions and details I am adding to this section of the readme.

 1. First of all, let's populate the database with the "POST/setup" endpoint.